 Irrepressible… able to navigate his way through a sea of details effortlesslyChambers and Partners

 Dorian is a strong proponent of the adversarial system, has a wealth of practical experience in the Court room and international experience of advising governments in the development of their criminal justice systems.
 Fluent in Spanish, he has presented papers and given lectures in Central and Southern America.
 Dorian has been a leading participant in the reintroduction of jury trials in Russia and is recognised as one of the United Nations advocacy trainers at the International Criminal Tribunal at the Hague.
-He recently, at the invitation of Mr Charles Gomez of Gibraltar, lectured Spanish students, UK and Gibraltarian Lawyers and Professors of Law on the Adversarial System.

 Since joining 6 King’s Bench Walk in 1972, Dorian has defended in and prosecuted almost every kind of criminal case from minor theft and assault to contract murder and large scale fraud.
 He practises predominately on the South Eastern Circuit but has extensive experience in cases in Liverpool, Manchester and Birmingham.

 Since 1994, Dorian has been widely involved with the Bar Council, the Criminal Bar Association, the Foreign and Commonwealth Office and the British Council in programmes of judicial and legal reform and advocacy training of prosecutors and defence lawyers, particularly in Europe and Latin America.